Ahmed-Adel-Ismail/CommandsMap/README.md

 # CommandsMap

-A library that helps avoiding the "switch/case" or "if/else" massive blocks through a table lookup technique, where every block of code is put in a separate method annotated with @Command annotation, this @Command annotation holds the key to lookup for this method in a "key/method" map ... if the value to look up for matches the mentioned key, the method is invoked ... all is done in compile time, no reflections used (except in one line regarding initializing the generated class, which can be done manually as well)
+A library that helps avoiding the "switch/case" or "if/else" massive blocks through a table lookup technique, where every block of code is put in a separate method annotated with @Command annotation, this @Command annotation holds the key to lookup for this method in a "key/method" map ... if the value to look up for matches the mentioned key, the method is invoked ... all is done in compile time, no reflections used

 # How to use

 Using the if/else style :